 These designs are oriented in the widthwise direction, meaning that the prints are perpendicular to the selvage.
 These are the best choice for smaller projects since you can only cut a piece as wide as the width of the fabric from selvage from selvage.
 If you want to cut long pieces (ie. for a gathered full skirt) without piecing, choose the separate listings with the Lengthwise Direction.

 These are printed in the lengthwise direction, meaning that the prints are parallel to the selvage.
 These are the best choice for garments with large pattern pieces (ie. for a gathered full skirt) since you will be able to cut a continuous length along the selvage without piecing.
-If you would prefer your print to be oriented in the widthwise direction (perpendicular to the selvage, great for smaller pieces), choose the separate listing the Widthwise Direction.
+If you would prefer your print to be oriented in the widthwise direction (perpendicular to the selvage, great for smaller pieces), choose the separate listings with the Widthwise Direction.

 Our free Picnic Skirt pattern also works well with lengthwise fabric designs.